cellule-tice/local_quizaddons-old/README.md

 # Quiz addons #

 Lightweight local plugin that offers extended functionality to core quiz module.
-For now, it just enables student notification on manual grading of essay questions.
+For now, it just enables student notification when all essay questions in a quiz have been manually graded.

 ## License ##

-Copyright (C) 2018 onwards University of Namur - Cellule TICE
+2018 Copyright (C) 2018 onwards University of Namur - Cellule TICE

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software